liam-gersten/parallel-sat-solver/README.md

 ## SCHEDULE

-1. Complete a basic interface for SAT (literals, clauses, etc) as well as our SAT-specific message-passing interface.
+Week 1.
+Complete a basic interface for SAT (literals, clauses, etc) as well as our SAT-specific message-passing interface.

-2. Implement a sequential SAT algorithm (involving DPLL and/or conflict clauses), as well as the sudoku generator and sudoku-to-CNF programs.
+Week 2.
+Implement a sequential SAT algorithm (involving DPLL and/or conflict clauses), as well as the sudoku generator and sudoku-to-CNF programs.

-3. Extend our implementation to correctly involve MPI.
+Week 3.
+Extend our implementation to correctly involve MPI.

-4. Debug MPI, plus theorize and implement several different strategies regarding work distribution and load balancing and work stealing.
+Week 4.
+Debug MPI, plus theorize and implement several different strategies regarding work distribution and load balancing and work stealing.

-5. Optimize w.r.t sudoku strategies, message communications, CNF-encoding, etc.
+Week 5.
+Optimize w.r.t sudoku strategies, message communications, CNF-encoding, etc.

-6. Final optimizations and assembly of final report.
+Week 6.
+Final optimizations and assembly of final report.